michael-0acf4/spin4/spec.md

 # Syntax

 ## Rotation 90deg `>` or -90deg `<` on a plane
-There is a total of 6 possible rotation for each axis.
+There is 6 planes in total, we can define a rotation for each plane in 4D.
 - xy as `0`
 - xz as `1`
 - xw as `2`